-The council has worked with local partner organisations, including community and faith groups, to resettle 60 Syrian refugees (14 households) into the county since November 2016.
+We have worked with local partner organisations, including community and faith groups, to resettle 95 refugees (23 households) into the county since November 2016.

-In December 2017, Herefordshire Council's Cabinet took the decision to welcome a further 35 refugees to the county, as part of the Home Office's funded resettlement schemes, including the Syrian Vulnerable Persons Resettlement Scheme and the Vulnerable Children's Resettlement Scheme.
-The refugees will arrive in Herefordshire during 2018.
+The refugee families have been resettled in Herefordshire as part of the Home Office's funded resettlement schemes; the Syrian Vulnerable Persons Resettlement Scheme and the Vulnerable Children's Resettlement Scheme.

 The council has commissioned Refugee Action to provide an orientation and support service to welcome and help refugees settle into Herefordshire's communities, paid for by the Home Office.
-The refugees have access to a range of services, including health, social care, education and housing and we continue to work with local partner organisations and community and faith representatives to ensure key services are in place.
+This support is provided for the first year of resettlement, during which time the families are supported to settle and integrate into life in Herefordshire.
+The refugees have access to a range of services, including health, social care, education and housing.
+We continue to work with local partner organisations and community and faith representatives to ensure key services are in place.

 Unaccompanied Asylum Seeking Children